brunoguratti/brunoguratti.github.io/_posts/2024-09-08-data-driven.md

 ▶ Improve operational effectiveness through data analytics in identifying bottlenecks and optimizing supply chains for products to get into the right store at the right time, eliminating costs, and improving customer satisfaction.

 The impact of data-driven decision-making is huge and undeniable.
 It has completely changed companies from what is successful today: highly agile, responsive to changes in the market, and able to change strategies with speed and precision.

-How has data-driven decision-making influenced your business or career?
-I would love to hear your comments and experiences on that—leave them below!